citp/privacy-policy-historical/m/my/myn/mynrma.com.au.md

   * Gender;
   * Vehicle details including registration, model and colour;
   * Transaction details relating to your use of our products, services or Member benefits;
+  * Payment information (such as credit card, PayPal or bank details);
   * Your social media preferences;
   * Any benefits you obtain from your Membership; any of the above information in respect of additional cardholders or your family members; and
   * Any preferences you tell us about or other information that you provide.

-We may collect and hold sensitive information, such as the fact that you are disabled, to allow us to provide our services more effectively to you (particularly Roadside Assistance) but only if you provide express consent at the time it is provided.
+  * We may collect and hold sensitive information, such as the fact that you are disabled, to allow us to provide our services more effectively to you (particularly Roadside Assistance) but only if you provide express consent at the time it is provided.

 Please see the Direct Marketing section of this policy for more examples of the kinds of personal information we collect.